Share your achievements with Merit

 Did you make the Dean’s List this fall?
 RIT wants you to share your good news with friends and family through Merit.
 You should have received an email with a link to your Merit story.

 Merit lets students share their successes — such as making the Dean’s List, joining a club or fraternity, studying abroad, getting a job and even graduating — with their friends and family through their social media networks.
 Each RIT student has a Merit profile page.
-Claim your page by going to rit.meritpages.com and searching for your name, then click the "Is this you?" link.
+Claim your page by going to the RIT Merit webpage and searching for your name, then click the "Is this you?" link.